 Fill a or a pan or sink with wash water and the other with rinse water

 Wash your fruits and vegetables in a pan of water instead of running water, and then reuse that water for houseplants

-Water Conservation Publication On April 27, 2012, The New Jersey Department of Environmental Protection (DEP) published a release urging New Jersey residents to conserve water.
-Several month of below average precipitation have resulted in a reduction of the replenishment of area reservoirs and aquifers.
+On April 27, 2012, The New Jersey Department of Environmental Protection (DEP) published a release urging New Jersey residents to conserve water.
+Several months of below average precipitation have resulted in a reduction of the replenishment of area reservoirs and aquifers.
 Additional suggestions from the state DEP are:

 Do not over-water lawns and landscaping.